 Enjoy your years at Lewis & Clark College.
 Perhaps our most important advice is to relax.
 Don’t consider Lewis & Clark as merely a stepping stone to medical school.
 A liberal arts education is the best preparation for medical school, but it’s also a way to build a foundation for a rich and satisfying life.
 Develop an enthusiasm for learning, for education, for life.
 Develop interests and activities you can cultivate the rest of your life.
 Become an interested and interesting person.

-For more information: In order to be sure that you are on track for applying to the health professions school of your choice, we encourage you to consult with the Health Professions Advisor (Todd Watson, email@example.com), as well as with your academic advisor early in your career at Lewis & Clark College.
+For more information: In order to be sure that you are on track for applying to the health professions school of your choice, we encourage you to consult with the Health Professions Advisor (Julio de Paula, email@example.com), as well as with your academic advisor early in your career at Lewis & Clark College.
 You should also be sure to attend the information meetings about preparing for the health professions that we will be holding during your years at Lewis & Clark.

 A collection of catalogs and other information about medical schools and allied health professions is maintained in the Dean of Students Office and many materials also are available in the Biology Dept. office.
 A great deal of information is also available online via the worldwide web; several informative sites are listed below.
 You should consult these resources as you plan for admission to medical schools and/or other health professions programs.

 Useful Web Sites: As you know, a large amount of information is available through the world wide web.
 While not all sites are completely trustworthy, the following are authoritative sources of information on their respective disciplines, and many pages contain links to the pages of individual medical, dental, veterinary, etc., schools.

 - American Medical Association: www.ama-assn.org

 - American Assn.
 Of Colleges of Osteopathic Medicine: www.aacom.org